jaredly/j3/Roadmap.md

 I just need, like
 the product of the first cursor to produce a "here's how to transform other cursors as a result of this change" function.

+- [ ] next, shift-up and down, gotta make it more normal

 # DSL3 let's go